Skip to main content

 Metabolic Interplay and Hormonal Signaling

-The does not operate in isolation; it is deeply intertwined with metabolic pathways.
+The endocrine system does not operate in isolation; it is deeply intertwined with metabolic pathways.
 Hormones like insulin, leptin, and adiponectin, produced by adipose tissue, interact with sex hormones and growth hormone to regulate energy balance, glucose metabolism, and inflammation.
 Dysregulation in one area often precipitates imbalances in others, creating a cascade of effects that can heighten cardiovascular vulnerability.

 For example, growth hormone deficiency, or age-related decline in growth hormone secretion, is associated with increased central adiposity, dyslipidemia, and impaired glucose tolerance.
 These metabolic disturbances are well-established risk factors for cardiovascular disease.
 Growth hormone peptide therapies, such as those utilizing Sermorelin or Ipamorelin / CJC-1295, stimulate the pulsatile release of endogenous growth hormone, aiming to restore more youthful metabolic profiles.
-This can lead to reductions in body fat, improvements in insulin sensitivity, and a more favorable lipid profile, thereby indirectly supporting cardiovascular health.

 Hormonal Influence on Cardiovascular Markers